assist-iot/assist-iot-documentation/docs/source/verticals/manageability/registration_and_status_enabler.rst

 Enablers
 *********************
-The enabler shows a table with the deployed enablers and some information: ID, name, K8s cluster where it is deployed, operational status, detailed status and creation date.
+The enabler shows a table with the deployed enablers and some information: ID, name, Helm Chart, Version, K8s Cluster, Enabler Status and Detailed Status

 .. figure:: ./enablers.png
    :alt: Devices management user interface